Thedsk8/loanProject/README.md

 1. **Approver**: Can approve loan requests.
 2. **Borrower**: Can borrow loans.

+Main Logic:
+1. **loan**: Loan folder contains logic about all the loan api and its model
+2. **users**: User contains logic about users.
+Only required funcitonality is implemented here.

 ## POSTMAN
 ### Collection is attached in json format.